rupali-codes/LinksHub/CONTRIBUTING.md

 #### 🌟Follow these steps to add your links to the Hub

-- Choose the category and subcategory under which you want to add the resource.
+- Choose the category and sub-category under which you want to add the resource.

 - Locate the appropriate structure: `database/category_name/subcategory_name.json`

-> For example, to add a resource in the `fonts` subcategory under the `frontend` category, navigate to `database/frontend/fonts.json`.
+> For example, to add a resource in the `fonts` sub-category under the `frontend` category, navigate to `database/frontend/fonts.json`.

-- The values in the JSON file should follow this pattern for the subcategory object:
+- The values in the JSON file should follow this pattern for the sub-category object:

   ```sh
     name:'',